S-C-Johnston/NCMC-CIS_127/Final_Project/Part_3/final-part_3.md

 a huge range, and each IP would wait a handful of seconds before retrying.
 This was likely a botnet which happened to spot my server online and started hammering away at it.
-The default login of Administrator was the target, but thankfully, Amazon's Administrator passwords on configuration are both quite random and strong.
+The default login of Administrator was the target, including other guesses like "KATIE", "NEWUSER", "TEACHER", etc. Thankfully, Amazon's Administrator passwords on configuration are both quite random and strong.

 What to do about these events
 -----------------------------

 Hardening and auditing and towards Fullsoft's goals
 ===================================================